elijivp/powerplan/README.md

 Test autoswitch of schemas by launching and stopping application, specified on [Applications] section.

 E. Open windows scheduler, create new task with trigger: logon, and action: start program from previous step.

+F. A lot of info in powerplan.cfg file

 #### Config example:
 powercfg -list: